gvwilson/thirdbit/src/fiction/santas/index.md

 he was drenched in sweat and puffing like a locomotive.
 *Keep going,* he told himself, not daring to look back for fear that if he did he would catch Santazilla's eye.
-Another bend,
+Another bend.
+A slight dip too shallow for him to have noticed while he was riding the subway with Elfabot.
+The overgrown park.
-a slight dip too shallow for him to have noticed while he was riding the subway with Elfabot, the overgrown park, the towering buildings whose broken windows looked like mouths full of jagged teeth and then the stretch he had been dreading where the track went up and down, up and down like a roller coaster.
+The towering buildings whose broken windows looked like mouths full of jagged teeth, and then the stretch he had been dreading where the track went up and down, up and down like a roller coaster.